judovana/FlashBalknaTestPlugin/README.md

 Where XXX is unique ID of you plugin.
 And should be used as prefix and suffix in all IDs in your plugin (not honored in this example)
 You do no need to honor the director structure, but it is recommended.
-All together is then packed as zip.
+All together is then packed as zip (or in named directory).
 And you can upload it to any internet or local destination and use in your application:
  - by copying to
   - pc:  XDG_CONFIG_DIR/FlashBalkna/plugins (which goes to HOME/.config/FlashBalkna/plugins mostly)
   - android who knows...